petaverse-cloud/pv-docs-site/docs/devices/4-general-information/waterproof-dustproof.md

 + Petority Docker

-	Waterproof and Dustproof Rating: IP **53**
+	Waterproof Rating: Not specified

-	The device wards off most dust and provides resistance to rainwater spray.
-It is suitable for light rain and dust environments, allowing for usage in various scenarios.
+	**Avoid** immersing Petority Docker **in water**, as it **lacks waterproof capabilities**.
+Ensure the device is not heavily covered in dust during use to maintain optimal performance.

 ## Pet Usage Scenarios
 1. Outdoor Adventures: